 36A.
-(1) of the CJA 2010 requires firms to examine the background and purpose of all complex or unusually large transactions, and all unusual patterns of transactions, which have no apparent economic or lawful purpose.
+(1) of the CJA 2010 requires Firms to, in accordance with their adopted policies and procedures, examine the background and purpose of all complex or unusually large transactions, and all unusual patterns of transactions, which have no apparent economic or lawful purpose.

 36A.
-(2) of the CJA 2010 requires firms to increase the degree and nature of monitoring of a business relationship in order to determine whether transactions referred to in subsection (1) appear suspicious.
+(2) of the CJA 2010 requires Firms to increase the degree and nature of monitoring of a business relationship in order to determine whether transactions referred to in subsection (1) appear suspicious.